 What Should I look for When Shopping for a Budget-Friendly Car Seat?

+What are the best affordable car seats?
 We put together this handy shopping guide below but let’s start with what you need to consider first:

 - Consider a convertible seat.
 It saves money because it grows with your child.